Gridwise-Energy/vericonnex/README.md

 Other images should be grabbed from [https://gridwiseenergy.com.au/](https://gridwiseenergy.com.au/)

 In terms of Jekyll templates lest start with [jekyll-agency](https://github.com/raviriley/agency-jekyll-theme).
-To modify this the content shown look at this repo and figure out which files to create locally and modify them.
+To modify the content shown, look at the jekyll agency repo and figure out which files to create locally, and modify them.

 ## Tasks